 Participant.
-The term "Participant" means employees who are eligible to be covered by this Plan.
+The term "Participant" means employees who are eligible to be covered by this Plan as explained in the Eligibility section.

 Plan.
-The term "Plan" means the Montebello Teachers Association Retiree Supplemental Health Plan.
+The term "Plan" means the Montebello Teachers Association Retiree Supplemental Health Plan, and as otherwise defined at Section 2.03 of the Trust Agreement.

 Retirement.
-The term "retirement" means to retire under the rules and regulations of STRS.
+The term "Retirement" means to complete fifteen (15) years, or more, of Contributory Service with the District, and has retired under the rules and regulations of the District and STRS.